iamamutt/IWRT/README.md

 Example: `wrt(true, true`)

-Parameters of the task may be changed in the file `TASKCONFIG.m`
+Parameters of the task may be changed in the file `TASKSETUP.m`